Luís Tinoco (composer)

-Luís Tinoco is a Portuguese composer who has achieved renown for works including the operas Evil Machines (2008) and Paint Me (2010), and the cantata Wanderings of the Solitary Dreamer (2011).
+Luís Tinoco is a Portuguese composer known for works including the operas Evil Machines (2008) and Paint Me (2010), and the cantata Wanderings of the Solitary Dreamer (2011).
 He was born in Portugal on 16 July 1969.

 Career

-Tinoco studied at the Escola Superior de Música de Lisboa, furthering his musical education at the Royal Academy of Music in London, and latterly at the University of York, where he completed his PhD in composition.
+Tinoco studied at the Escola Superior de Música de Lisboa, the Royal Academy of Music in London, and latterly the University of York, where he completed his PhD in composition.
 From 2000 he has worked as a freelance composer.
 He also authors and produces new music radio programmes for Antena 2 / RTP.

-Tinoco lectures at his alma mater, the Escola Superior de Música in Lisbon.
+Tinoco lectures at his alma mater in Lisbon.

 Compositions

 Tinoco's compositions include the stage works Evil Machines (2008), a music theatre project with libretto and stage direction by the former Monty Python Terry Jones, and the chamber opera Paint Me (2010), the setting of a libretto by Stephen Plaice.

 A cantata, Wanderings of the Solitary Dreamer (2011), uses text by Almeida Faria.

-Orchestral works were commissioned by Radio France and the Seattle Symphony Orchestra.
+Orchestral works were commissioned by Radio France and the Seattle Symphony.

 Tinoco's music is published by the University of York Music Press.